mParticle/docs/src/pages/integrations/onetrust/event/index.md

 | Setting Name    | Data Type | Description                                                                 |
 | --------------- | --------- | --------------------------------------------------------------------------- |
 | Consent Mapping | `string`  | Mapping of your mParticle GDPR consent purposes to OneTrust consent groups. |

+## Mapping Consent States

+The mParticle OneTrust integration supports both GDPR and CCPA consent states transparently.
+Currently, any OneTrust Cookie Group that is mapped to a consent purpose of `data_sale_opt_in` will be automatically assigned a CCPA consent state.
+All other consent purposes are mapped as GDPR.

+Read our documentation on [Consent Management](/guides/consent-management/) to understand more about GDPR and CCPA consent purposes.